The Evolution of License Plate Recognition Technology3 min readReading Time: 3 minutes

 The camera, which is an important component of the system uses a series of algorithm-driven image manipulation techniques to detect and enhance the image of the number plate.
 OCR is then used to extract the alphanumeric information of the number plate.
 The illumination, which in most cases is infrared, controls the intensity of light and allows round-the-clock operations.
 The frame grabber acts as an interface between the camera and the hardware running the LPR application, allowing the software to read the information contained in the image for processing and storing it.

-With technology advancing at a breakneck pace, the components of the LPR system have immensely improved.
+With technology advancing at a breakneck pace, the components of the LPR parking have immensely improved.
 Today, the industry has evolved beyond cameras where recognition is possible with sensors and cellular devices.

 With high-resolution image sensors and faster data processing capabilities, LPR’s detection accuracy has significantly improved.
 Advancements in performance hardware have augmented software capabilities, thereby improving post-capture analysis results and real-time activity alerts.
 Now, the industry is moving beyond traditional cameras; it is now possible to perform ALPR with just a smartphone.